cmidgley/foodoc/README.md

     requiring scrolling into the area.
 This causes all member and method names, as well as H4 level markdown, to be shown all the time.
 *   __showAccessFilter - `true`__
     When `true`, a checkbox list is displayed allowing the user to toggle the visibility of inherited, public, protected and private symbols of the current doclet.
 Each checkbox will only be displayed if the doclet contains at least one symbol of that type.
 If there is only a single type available across the entire doclet the filter is not displayed at all.
+*   __defaultFilterInherited - `true`__
+    When `showAccessFilter` is enabled, this determines if the default filter setting enables showing inherited members.
+*   __defaultFilterPublic - `true`__
+    When `showAccessFilter` is enabled, this determines if the default filter setting enables showing public members.
+*   __defaultFilterProtected - `false`__
+    When `showAccessFilter` is enabled, this determines if the default filter setting enables showing protected members.
+*   __defaultFilterPrivate - `false`__
+    When `showAccessFilter` is enabled, this determines if the default filter setting enables showing private members.
 *   __includeMermaid - `false`__
     When `true`, includes Mermaid which allows for doing flowcharts, class diagrams and more from within your documentation and rendered onto the pages.
 *   __includeClassDiagrams - `false`__